In this article

 A guide intended for publishers and marketers who want to upload second-party data into Permutive.
 This is typically user cohort membership data that comes from an advertising partner or an advertising partner’s DMP.
 It could also be the publisher's first-party data on their subscribers or other identifiable users.

 This type of data import can be used as a one-off data dump or a periodic import.

 In order to use Permutive data imports, you’ll first need access to a Google Cloud Storage bucket for data uploads.

 Permutive supports one GCS per customer, but each project/data source (we refer to them as data providers) is broken down into subfolders.

 Please contact Permutive support with the following information and our team will provide you with a bucket and relevant access:

 1. Users to have access to the bucket.
 There are a couple of options depending on your intended upload method:

-- Manual file upload: we will grant your email address access to the GCS bucket so that you can upload files via the Google Cloud Platform console or command-line tool.
-The user has to be recognised as associated with an active Google Account or Google Apps account.
+- Manual file upload: we will grant Google workspace group email addresses access to the GCS bucket so that you can upload files via the Google Cloud Platform Console or command-line tool.
+The account has to be recognised as associated with an active Google Account or Google Apps account.
 Using group email accounts allows you to manage user access, meaning if you want to add/remove users you do not need to reach out to us.
 If you do not have a group email address please let us know.

 - Programmatic file upload: you will need to create a service account within your GCP project, which will be used to perform uploads to Permutive.
 In this case, please let us know the email address of your service account so that we can grant access.